SharpGDX/SharpGDX.github.io/_mathematics/ipath-and-splines.md

     var dataSet = new Vector2[size];

-    /* fill dataSet with path points */ CatmullRomSpline.Calculate(o, t, dataSet, continuous, tmp);// stores in the vector o the point of the catmullRom path of the dataSet in the time t.
+    /* fill dataSet with path points */ CatmullRomSpline.Calculate(o, t, dataSet, continuous, tmp); // stores in the vector o the point of the catmullRom path of the dataSet in the time t.
 Uses tmp as a temporary vector. if continuous is true, the path is a loop.
     CatmullRomSpline.Derivative(o, t, dataSet, continuous, tmp);    // the same as above, but stores the derivative of the time t in the vector o.
 ```

 or they can be stored like this: